stepanjaburek/stepanjaburek.github.io/content/publications/preprint/index.md

 ---
-title: "Working Paper - Parliamentary Discourse aboutthe Left and Right in a Postcommunist Context: The Czech Case"
+title: "Working Paper - Parliamentary Discourse about the Left and Right in a Postcommunist Context: The Czech Case"
 authors:
 - admin
 - Vojtěch Pohanka